bhaidar/bhaidar.github.io/_posts/2018-08-17-how-i-created-the-angular-wrapper-for-kendo-ui-controls.md

     If you are familiar with using Kendo UI controls, you will notice there's nothing new here!
 This is similar to the way you initialize and use Kendo UI controls outside Angular.
 Teaching you how to use Kendo UI controls is outside the scope of this article.
 You may learn more about the Telerik Kendo UI TreeList jQuery Control by following this link: [TreeList Widget]( https://demos.telerik.com/kendo-ui/treelist/index).

-    The code above triggers the **change** event of the TreeList control under the context of a a **zone.run()** block.
+    The code above triggers the **change** event of the TreeList control under the context of a **zone.run()** block.
 This block functions in the opposite direction to the **zone.runOutsideAngular()** block.

     When the user selects a row on the TreeList control, you want Angular to be aware of this change of selection event.
 Inside the **change** event handle, you can access any locally defined variable, update its value and manipulate it the way you want.
 Because of that, you want Angular to run a change detection cycle to catch all the changes performed inside the **change** event handler and to render updated values to the DOM accordingly.

-4. Finally you run the application by issuing the `ng serve` command at the root of the application.
+15. Finally you run the application by issuing the `ng serve` command at the root of the application.

     ![TreeList Control in Angular](/assets/2018-08-17-p1/treelist-running-in-angular.png)